alien-id/solana-sas-extension/README.md

 > **Note:** Delegated transfers are not supported — only the direct token account owner may transfer, preventing circumvention of the attestation check via delegate accounts.

+### TransferHookAccount Extension

+Every Token-2022 token account that belongs to a mint with a transfer hook enabled automatically carries the **`TransferHookAccount`** extension.
+Token-2022 sets a `transferring` flag on the source token account for the duration of a transfer CPI and clears it immediately after.

+The hook program reads this flag as the very first step via `assert_is_transferring`.
+If the flag is not set it means the hook instruction was invoked **directly** (not as part of a real token transfer), and the transaction is rejected with `IsNotCurrentlyTransferring`.

+This guard is essential for security: without it, anyone could call the hook instruction in isolation, potentially manipulating accounts or bypassing checks by crafting a custom invocation outside of an actual transfer flow.

 ### Whitelisting

 Certain wallets can be **exempted from attestation checks** via a per-mint whitelist managed by the hook authority.
 A whitelisted wallet bypasses all attestation verification on every transfer.